link-discord/anti-nsfw-guide/guide/commands/set-logs.md

 Everytime the bot filters a message it will send a message to the logs channel you have specified.

 ::: warning
-This command requires you to have the `Manage Guild` permission.
+This command requires you to have the `Manage Guild` permission.<br />
 The channel you select must be a text channel.
 :::